sekkigit/Home-Lab/README.md

 # Home Lab installation bash

 Bash script for an ubuntu server.
-It installs all the software needed for my "Home Lab" server (Cockpit, Samba, Plex, Fail2Ban, Docker, and Docker-compose).
+It installs all the software needed for my "Home Lab" server (Cockpit, Samba, Plex, Fail2Ban, Portainer, Docker, and Docker-compose).
 The server can run a web-based graphical interface, website hosting, file server, stream videos, photos, and audio.
-Website hosting runs on Nginx, WordPress, and Mysql.
+Website hosting runs on Nginx, Portainer, WordPress, and Mysql.

 Dovnload: Ubuntu Server 20.04 LTS : https://ubuntu.com/download/server